María Orosa: Career

 Although offered a job as an assistant chemist by the Washington state government, Orosa returned to the Philippines in 1922.
 She initially taught home economics at the Centro Escolar University, and later transferred to the Philippine Bureau of Science's food preservation division.
+Beginning in 1926, Orosa visited China, Japan, Hawaii, Britain, the Netherlands, France, Germany, Italy and Spain to research food technology and preservation.
+She toured more than 50 canning factories.
+After she returned to the Philippines, she was appointed the head of the Food Preservation Division and, later, the Home Economics Division of the Bureau of Science.
+By 1934, Orosa was in charge of the Plant Utilization Division at the Bureau of Plant Industry.

 Orosa wanted to help the Philippines become self-sufficient, as well as empower Filipino families.
 She organized 4-H clubs in the islands (which had more than 22,000 members by 1924), and traveled into the barrios to teach women how to raise chickens, preserve local produce, and plan healthy meals.
-Orosa invented the palayok oven to enable families without access to electricity to bake, and developed recipes for local produce, including cassava, bananas, and coconut.
-Her banana ketchup became a favorite condiment and cooking ingredient in the archipelago.
-She also developed wines and calamansi nip, a desiccated and powdered form of a citrus fruit also used to make reconstituted calamansi juice, banana ketchup, and is also used in other recipes.
-Orosa ultimately became the head of the Home Economics Division and organized its Division of Food Preservation.
+With the help of this organization, she and numerous protesters visited various communities throughout the Philippines to educate women on innovative methods of food preparation and preservation.
+Orosa invented the palayók oven to enable families without access to electricity to bake, and developed recipes for local produce, including cassava, bananas, and coconut.
+Imported tomato ketchup, introduced by the Americans, was popular but expensive.
+Orosa invented a ketchup made with bananas and other local ingredients, instead of tomatoes.
+Banana ketchup became a favorite condiment and cooking ingredient in the archipelago.
+She also developed wines and calamansi nip, a desiccated and powdered form of the citrus fruit used to make reconstituted calamansi juice, banana ketchup, and in other recipes.
 Using both her local and technical knowledge, Orosa made culinary contributions and taught proper preservation methods for native dishes such as adobo, dinuguan, kilawin and escabeche.